panzhiyi/panzhiyi.github.io/index.md

 ## About Me

-**Associate Researcher** in College of Intelligence and Computing, Tianjin University, Tianjin, China
+**Tenure-Track Associate Professor** in College of Intelligence and Computing, Tianjin University, Tianjin, China

 ## Education